vasimpathan/freshbooks-php-library/README.txt

 Please take a look at example.php file from this package.
 It's trivial example to should be good enough to demonstrate usage.
 More more details please reffer to docs directory.

+More samples can be found in [samples] dir.
+In order to try samples, please first copy include/init.dist.php as include/init.php and update url and token values.
+You can run samples via web browser or from command line, ex.: php get-client.php

 ======================================================================

 LICENSE: